teoric/authenticate-to-handle.net/README.md

-# Authenticating to a [Handle.net](https://www.handle.net) Server to Use the REST interface
+# Authenticating to a [Handle.net](https://www.handle.net) Server to Use the REST interface with a Public Key Authentication

 The documentation on this is rather terse, and some of the [sources](#sources) are still helpful but do not work anymore on contemporary Python.
 The Handle.net [manual](http://www.handle.net/tech_manual/HN_Tech_Manual_9.pdf) and the [documentation](http://www.handle.net/hnr_documentation.html) in general state things correctly, but in my case needed some research.